xxxVincent-L/Web-crawler-related/README.md

 # Phase I: Login Page

-* Fail to login
-* Success to get the text which is the html code of the login page
+* Success to login

+session.post(xx,xx,xx)
+The first parameter is a url about the login page's security check other than the original login page!